AdamSwinden/homebridge-sky-q/README.md

 # homebridge-sky-q

-[Homebridge](https://github.com/nfarina/homebridge) plugin to turn on/off a Sky Q box.
+[Homebridge](https://github.com/nfarina/homebridge) plugin to turn on/off a Sky Q box and send custom commands (such as channel shortcuts or record)

 ## Installation